2020 AIME II Solutions

 Square lies only in that row, and the line crosses that row’s horizontal strip in a segment centered (by symmetry) at the center of square extending to each side, where is the slope.
 So the line meets the interior of square exactly when that is i.e. (a vertical line, fails).

-Since and we need so For odd values, excluding (odd cases ) leaves For odd values, excluding leaves For odd values, excluding leaves For odd values, excluding leaves The total is
+Since and we need so For odd values, excluding (the odd cases and ) leaves For odd values, excluding and leaves For odd values, excluding and leaves For odd values, excluding leaves The total is

 13.